scipy-conference/scipy_proceedings/papers/anthony_scopatz_flmake/anthony_scopatz_flmake.rst

 In summary, reproducibility is important because without it any results generated are periscientific.
-To achieve diacomputational science there exist computational tools to aid in this endeavor, as in analouge science there are physical solutions.
+To achieve diacomputational science there exist computational tools to aid in this endeavor, as in analogue science there are physical solutions.
 Though it is not the only criticism to be levied against modern research practices, irreproducibility is one that affects computation acutely and uniquely as compared to other spheres.